 This Section collects simulation examples illustrating the intrinsic local dynamics of planetary ring systems.
 We start by discussing the simplest case of identical, non-selfgravitating particles, and demonstrate how the characteristics of the system's steady-state, e.g. the frequency of impacts and the velocity dispersion, depend on the coefficient of restitution and particle size.
 We show that the simulation results are consistent with heuristic hydrodynamical estimates.
 Particles' spin rotation, induced by surface friction and irregularities, is also briefly examined.
 We then proceed to systems with a distribution of particle sizes, and finally also include the particles' mutual self-gravity.
+Most of the non-gravitating simulations are made with the event-driven method (Salo, 1995) described on Sect.
+1.3.1, since it is typically somewhat faster than the force method.
+The force code (Salo et al., 2001) described in Sect.
+1.3.2 is used in the self-gravitating simulations of this section.

 Figure 1.11 Two velocity-dependent elasticity models describing laboratory measurements of icy particles.
-The curve labeled 'frosty' is for frost-covered ice (Bridges et al., 1984) , $\epsilon{\rm n}(v_n)=0.32(v_n)^{-0.234}<1$ , while the curve 'smooth' refers to particles with compacted-frost surfaces (Hatzes et al., 1988) , $\epsilon{\rm n}(v_n)=0.90e^{-0.22v_n}+0.01v_n^{-0.6}$ .
-The normal component of impact velocity $v_n$ is expressed in cm/sec.
-The Bridges et al. (1984) model can also be written as $\epsilon{\rm n}=(v_n/v_c)^{-0.234}$ , with $v_c=v_B=0.0077cm/s$ .
+The curve labeled "frosty" is for frost-covered ice (Bridges et al., 1984) , $\epsilon{\rm n}(v_n)=0.32(v_n)^{-0.234}<1$, while the curve "smooth" refers to particles with compacted-frost surfaces (Hatzes et al., 1988) , $\epsilon{\rm n}(v_n)=0.90e^{-0.22v_n}+0.01v_n^{-0.6}$.
+The normal component of impact velocity v_n is expressed in cm/sec.
+The Bridges et al. (1984) model can also be written as $\epsilon{\rm n}=(v_n/v_c)^{-0.234}$, with $v_c=v_B=0.0077$ cm/s.

 Our main goal is to understand how the dynamic viscosity varies with surface density, and how this relation depends on particles' physical properties.
 As mentioned above, this $\eta(\Sigma)$ relation is crucial for the large-scale viscous stability properties of the particle ensemble.
-For non-gravitating systems the surface density is replaced with optical depth and dynamic viscosity then corresponds to $\eta = \nu \tau_D$ .
-Two models (Fig 1.11) for velocity-dependent coefficient of restitution are systematically compared, corresponding to laboratory measurements made by Bridges et al. (1984; 'frosty' ice) and Hatzes et al. (1988; 'smooth' ice).
-The former model, with a steeper drop of $\epsilon_n$ with impact velocity leads to an energy balance where the velocity dispersion corresponds to ring vertical thickness $H \sim 10$ meters, (when assuming 1 meter ring particles), while the latter model implies a much hotter multilayer ring with $H \sim 100$ meters: these two models serve to illustrate the uncertainty in ring particles' elastic properties.
-The viscosity versus density relation is constructed from small-scale simulations whose radial size is smaller than the shortest unstable wavelength so that no viscous perturbations can grow.
+For non-gravitating systems the surface density is replaced with optical depth and dynamic viscosity then corresponds to $\eta = \nu \tau_D$.
+Two models (Fig 1.11) for velocity-dependent coefficient of restitution are systematically compared, corresponding to laboratory measurements made by Bridges et al. (1984; "frosty" ice) and Hatzes et al. (1988; "smooth" ice).
+The former model, with a steeper drop of $\epsilon{\rm n}$ with impact velocity leads to an energy balance where the velocity dispersion corresponds to ring vertical thickness $H \sim 10$ meters, (when assuming 1 meter ring particles), while the latter model implies a much hotter multilayer ring with $H \sim 100$ meters: these two models serve to illustrate the uncertainty in ring particles' elastic properties.7 The viscosity versus density relation is constructed from small-scale simulations whose radial size is smaller than the shortest unstable wavelength so that no viscous perturbations can grow.
 It turns out that the two models predict drastically different viscous behavior: viscous instability in the case of thick rings and overstability in the case of flattened rings.
-Indeed, when the size of the simulation system is made sufficiently large both viscous instabilities and overstabilities can be directly verified in simulations (see Sect 1.9).
+Indeed, when the size of the simulation system is made sufficiently large both viscous instabilities and overstabilities can be directly verified in simulations (see Sect.
+1.8).